Shohan494/learn-web-programming-with-shohan/README.md

 # learn-web-programming-with-shohan

-## Welcome:blush:, last month I found out something amazing, I feel great sharing and talking about my development learning experiences and mostly I am in love with talking about techs and learning and guiding with new people who are just amazing and passionate about learning stuffs about web programming.
-Sorry about the long sentence, sometimes I am just unable to control my excitement
+## Welcome:blush:, last month I found out something
+amazing, I feel great sharing and talking about my development learning experiences and mostly I am in love with talking about techs and learning and guiding new people who are just amazing and passionate about learning stuffs about web programming.
+Sorry about the long sentence, sometimes I am just unable to control my excitement.

 :smile: :smile: